larryms/MCW-Linux-lift-and-shift/Hands-on lab/HOL unguided - Linux lift and shift.md

 -   A connection between the MySQLVNet and the OSTICKETXXVNET was made using VNet peering

--   When this peering connection was established the ScaleSet can now address the
+-   When this peering connection was established the ScaleSet can now address the database server

 ### Task 5: Export the osTicket database from the MySQL cluster